kazhala/InquirerPy/README.md

 leverages the library `blessed` to implement the UI.

 Before implementing `InquirerPy`, this library came up as an alternative.
-It's a more stable library comparing to the original [PyInquirer](https://github.com/CITGuru/PyInquirer), however it has a rather limited customization options and an older UI which did not solve the issues I was facing described in the [Motivation](#Motivation) section.
+It's a more stable library comparing to the original [PyInquirer](https://github.com/CITGuru/PyInquirer), however it has a rather limited customisation options and an older UI which did not solve the issues I was facing described in the [Motivation](#Motivation) section.

-Comparing with [python-inquirer](https://github.com/magmax/python-inquirer), `InquirerPy` offers a slightly better UI, more customization options in key bindings and styles, providing pagination as well as more prompts.
+Comparing with [python-inquirer](https://github.com/magmax/python-inquirer), `InquirerPy` offers a slightly better UI, more customisation options in key bindings and styles, providing pagination as well as more prompts.

 ## Credit